Ava Vitali: 2008

-2015–2017, 2020–2022
+2015–2017, 2020–2025

 In December 2015, Ava manipulates Joey (James Lastovic), Steve and Kayla's underage teenage son, into "helping" her reunite his parents to orchestrate her plan of revenge.
 Joey is unaware of her past.
 Steve and Kayla discover Ava is back in Salem and assume Joey has been working with her, but he denies it.
 After months of Ava preying on Joey, he admits to her that he is in love with her and he kisses her but Ava rejects his advances and reveals that she is "dying" from leukemia.
 Kayla finds them together talking in her hotel room and demands that Joey stay away from Ava.
 Ava continues to manipulate Joey's romantic feelings for her and his attraction to her only grows stronger.
 Joey confides in Steve about his feelings for Ava and is shocked to learn about Ava's past and that she may have given birth to Steve's son.
 Ava knocks Kayla unconscious, causing a hematoma, and kidnaps her.
-Ava then coerces Steve to either have sex with her or she'll let Kayla die to which Steve agrees under duress in order to secure Kayla's release.
+Ava then coerces Steve to either have sex with her or she'll let Kayla die to which Steve agrees under duress to secure Kayla's release.
 She then gives Joey Kayla's location to free her.
 Steve is reunited with his family but Steve's "betrayal" leaves Joey angry and bitter.
 Learning that Ava planned on framing his mother for attempted murder (she drugged herself with morphine in Kayla's home) a drunken Joey smothers a drugged Ava in a hospital bed, with Steve willingly implicating himself in the murder.